 - Are your arms open wide, and your heart as well?
 If so, you’re ready to help others embrace grace!

 That’s been the prayer of my heart and the purpose of this study.
 You alone know what God has taught you.
 Bless those who’ve shared their discoveries here.
-As we look toward Easter, may you always know the truth…
+May you always know the truth…

 You are loved.
 All is forgiven.